 WHAT DAMAGES CAN I RECOVER AFTER A CAR ACCIDENT INVOLVING AN UBER OR LYFT?

-An Uber Accident Lawyer at the Trey Harrell Law Office will work with you to recover any damages that you are entitled to recover.
+An Uber Accident Lawyer at the Trey Harrell Auto Accident and Personal Injury Attorney will work with you to recover any damages that you are entitled to recover.
 Typically, those damages include (but are not limited to):

 - Past and future medical expenses: this includes hospital, disability, physical therapy, chiropractic, and other rehabilitation expenses